qchateau/packio/README.md

 ### Boost before 1.75

 If you're using the conan package with a boost version older than 1.75, you need to manually disable `Boost.Json` with the options `boost_json=False`.
+`Boost.Json` version 1.75 contains some bugs when using C-strings as arguments so I'd recommend at using at least version 1.76.

 ## Tested compilers